Type Conversion in Python with Examples

 Let’s go over the following examples for explicit type conversion in Python.

-In the above example, the variable a is of the number data type and variable b is of the string data type.
+In the above example, variable a is of the number data type and variable b is of the string data type.
 When we try to add these two integers and store the value in a variable named result1, a TypeError occurs as shown in the output.
 So, in order to perform this operation, we have to use explicit type casting.

-As we can see in the above code block, we have converted the variable b into int type and then added variable a and b.
+As we can see in the above code block, we have converted the variable b into int type and then added variables a and b.
 The sum is stored in the variable named result2, and when printed it displays 300 as output, as we can see in the output block.